 The Company currently operates in only one operating segment, that being the mineral exploration industry.
-The Company currently operates in Canada and Mexico, has no physical assets, and is maintaining an interest in a mineral property located in Mexico.
+The Company currently operates in Canada and Mexico, has minimal physical assets, and is maintaining interests in mineral properties located in Mexico.

-12. SUBSEQUENT EVENTS
+12. SUBSEQUENT EVENT